Catholic Culture Liturgical Living

 Autumn Festivities

 The feasts in October also include two of the most popular, time-honored devotions of Catholics, the devotion to the Holy Rosary (October 7) and the Guardian Angels (October 2).
-In October 2002 our Holy Father John Paul II wrote the Apostolic Letter Rosarium Virginis Mariae (the Rosary of the Virgin Mary)."
+In October 2002 St. John Paul II wrote the Apostolic Letter Rosarium Virginis Mariae (the Rosary of the Virgin Mary)."

 Every person has a guardian angel assigned to them, and October 2 the Church celebrates the role of these Guardian Angels.
 We should show devout gratitude to God for placing these angels at our service.
 Having a guardian should give us confidence during all of life's difficulties.
 Every Catholic should know the Angele Dei (Angel of God) prayer and pray it often.
 The Directory on Popular Piety suggests that families pray it at morning and evening prayers or after the Angelus.

 All Hallows' Eve or Halloween heralds the month of November with emphasis on the Communion of Saints, especially the Church Suffering (the Poor Souls in Purgatory) and the second coming of Christ or Parousia.
 This last day of October on the secular calendar is second only to Christmas in commercial preparations.
-The secular festivities center on ghouls, witches and devils, but the Christian counterpart focuses on the communion of saints and the Last Things.
+The Christian focus is on the Communion of Saints and the Last Things.
 As Christians living a "Catholic Culture", we can try to explore the Christian roots of the Halloween festivities.

 This item 12529 digitally provided courtesy of CatholicCulture.org